 The tea has hardly any taste of its own, only very light earthy, woody notes.
 It is traditionally served with honey and lemon on ice.
 But how to prepare a Blue Butterfly Pea Flower Coffee?

 Either you first prepare a tea from the blue flowers and use it to color your milk, or you add the blue flowers directly to warm milk and color it before foaming.
 Personally, I find the first variant perfect for layered iced coffee and the second variant better for hot coffee.

-As iced coffee: Especially now in summer this is the perfect coffee on ice – a little tip: with crushed ice you can layer the coffee in a glass.
-To do this, first fill the glass with crushed ice, then pour in sweetened espresso, then over an inverted tablespoon pour in cold milk.
+Iced Pea Flower Coffee: Especially now in summer this is the perfect coffee on ice.
+A little tip: with crushed ice you can layer the coffee in a glass.
+To do this, first fill the glass with crushed ice.
+Then pour in sweetened espresso, then over an inverted tablespoon pour in cold milk.
 Finally, carefully pour in the cold blue tea over a tablespoon and decorate with a few flowers.
-Enjoy in the sun with a straw.
+Enjoy your iced Pea Flower Coffee in the sun with a straw.

 Purple coffee: Don’t feel like blue?
 How about purple?
-All you have to do is add a few squirts of lemon to the blue tea and it will turn purple as if by magic 😉 For all chemistry nerds – yes, that has to do with the pH value.
+All you have to do is add a few squirts of lemon to the blue tea and it will turn purple as if by magic 😉.
+For all chemistry nerds – yes, that has to do with the pH value.
 More lemon and the tea will turn pink.
 In terms of taste, however, it is too sour.
-Stick to blue and purple and comment on your favorite combination of blue coffee under the post, please.
+Stick to blue and purple and comment on your favorite combination of Blue Butterfly Pea Flower Coffee below the post, please.